-A declaratory judgment, also simply known as a declaration, is provided by the court.
-It defines the nature of each party’s rights in the legal matter and the relationship between all parties.
-It does not order any actions or awards any damages.
+A declaratory judgment, or declaration, is provided by the court and defines the nature of each party’s rights and the relationship among all parties to the action.
+A declaratory judgment does not order any actions nor award any damages.
+It simply sets the record straight.

 According to Article III of the U.S. Constitution, federal courts can only issue declaratory judgments when an “actual controversy” is present.
 (An actual controversy means a valid dispute between two parties with the potential to be resolved in federal court.)